typhooneye/astro-reading/2020notes.md

 	* explanation:  Accretion models, strangulation
 		* hot gas surrounding a galaxy is stripped when the galaxy becomes a satellite of a massive dark matter halo
 	* “green” galaxies:  those in transition from active to passive

+# Feb 19
+###### Astrobites

+## Making a “Mega-Telescope” for Exoplanets
+###### by Briley Lewis

+### usage of imaging planets
+* how much carbon there is compared to oxygen (the C/O ratio) ---- where it formed in the protoplanetary disk.
+* D/H ratio (deuterium to hydrogen) ---- how many icy bodies (like Kuiper Belt Objects) a planet must have accreted in its past.
+### technique
+* difficluties: resolution
+* solution: Interferometry
+### paper's work:
+*  techniques: ESO’s VLTI and its GRAVITY instrument
+* target: HR 8799 e
+* precision: measurements narrowed down the position to tens of microarcseconds
+* results: the planets around HR 8799 aren’t coplanar
+*  spectroscopy:
+	* The authors compared this to atmospheric models, which generate spectra for different kinds of atmospheres that the authors can then compare to the observed spectrum.